vcmi/VCMI.eu/content/faq.md

 title = "Frequently Asked Questions (FAQ)"
 +++

-**This article has been verified for VCMI 1.1.0 (release date 23.12.2022) + Android mini-patch 1.1.0.1 (28.12.2022)**
+**This article has been verified for VCMI 1.3.0 (release date August 4th, 2023)

 * Again, what is VCMI?

 > In simple words: Remake of Heroes of Might and Magic 3.
 We use original Heroes 3 graphic, sound and text assets and make new game that is supposed to work 100% same as H3.
-Everything in VCMI is made from scratch - loading game files, drawing graphics, AI, game mechanics etc. We have a plan to support popular features from WoG and HD mod as well as some brand-new features, but there are many other areas that need our attention as well.
+Everything in VCMI is made from scratch - loading game files, drawing graphics, AI, game mechanics etc. We have a plan to support popular features from HotA, WoG and HD mod as well as some brand-new features, but there are many other areas that need our attention as well.

 * What is the purpose of VCMI?
 Why to play or develop it if Heroes 3 is already there?

 > Our goal is to make "better" heroes 3 that overcomes various H3 engine limitations and allows way easier extensibility / modding than original game.
-Also VCMI is cross-platform so it works on Windows, Linux, MacOS, iOS and Android.
+Also VCMI is cross-platform so it works on multiple systems such as Windows, Linux, MacOS, iOS or Android.

 * Is HotA / WoG compatible with VCMI?